Afromyer/python-projects/README.md

 ### 1. Turtle Crossing

-A fun game where the player helps a turtle cross the road while avoiding obstacles.
+A game where the player helps a turtle cross the road while avoiding obstacles.

 ### 2. Snake Game